Lip blushing is a type of semipermanent cosmetic tattooing procedure achieved by depositing

 The service can take appoximately from 2-3 hour (including numbing process, approximately

 20 minutes).
-You will feel a slight buzzing along the lashes where the needle is applying the
+You will feel a slight buzzing on the lips where the needle is applying the

-If permanent eyeliner is something you're considering, let book for a consultation first to
+If lip blushing is something you're considering, lets book for a consultation first to

 weigh your options and learn more about the service.
 There are a few styles you can choose

-from and once you've decided on the eyeliner that will suit you best, you can move forward
+from and once you've decided on the lip shade that will suit you best, you can move forward

 with your treatment.
 It's always recommended to bring in inspiration photos.